Matchings with lower quotas: Algorithms and complexity: Degree- and quota-restricted cases

 \subsection{Degree-restricted cases}

-In this subsection, we will consider \textsc{wmlq}$(i,j)$, a special case of \textsc{wmlq}, in which we restrict us to instances in which every applicant submits at most $i$ applications and every post receives at most $j$ applications.
+In this subsection we will consider \textsc{wmlq}$(i,j)$, the special case of \textsc{wmlq} in which $|\Gamma(a)|\leq i$ for all $a\in A$, and $|\Gamma(p)|\leq j$ for all $p\in P$.
+That is, every applicant submits at most $i$ applications and every post receives at most $j$ applications.
 In order to establish our first result, we reduce the maximum independent set problem (\textsc{mis}) to \textsc{mlq}.
 In \textsc{mis}, a graph with $n$ vertices and $m$ edges is given and the task is to find an independent vertex set of maximum size. \textsc{mis} is not approximable within a factor of~$n^{1-\varepsilon}$ for any~$\varepsilon > 0$, unless $\P = \NP$~\cite{Zuc07}.
 The problem remains $\APX$-complete even for cubic (3-regular) graphs~\cite{AK00}.

 \begin{theorem} \textsc{mlq(2,3)} is $\APX$-complete. \end{theorem}